 - 1. Increased funding for the State Grant In Aid (GIA) trails for ATV use.
 ATV riding is a fast growing family activity and current GIA funding is not keeping up for trail construction or maintenance. - 2.
-Aitkin County supports Broadband development in rural areas, under-served and un-served areas.
-Continue to make Broadband improvement a state priority. - 3.
-Aitkin County supports programs that develop workforce training, vocational training and specialized trade training for all residents. - 4.
-Aitkin County supports legislation that continues to provide assistance to small businesses recovering from the pandemic.
+Emphasize Broadband development in rural areas, under-served and un-served areas.
+Continue to make Broadband improvement a state priority by increasing funding to Border to Border and ReConnect grant programs and lowering or eliminating Internet Service Provider's match requirements. - 3.
+Continue current programs that develop workforce training, vocational training and specialized trade training for all age demographic by offering or increasing funding to high school vocational training laboratories. - 4.
+Increase availability of funds for new childcare providers by offering incentives that assist in at-home remodel and licensing fees and increase support for existing providers by offering programs that fund equipment upgrades. - 5.
+Increased programming to develop entrepreneurial business expansion in rural areas.